JazJaz426/br-zaar/README.md

 ```

 3. Go to [localhost:8000](http://localhost:8000/) and click Sign in With Google to sign in with your brown edu Google account and now you can access the BZaar through your web browser.

-## Collaboration

-- Jiaming Lin (jlin223): Focused on optimizing the algorithm complexity for the recommendation/discover page using item-based collaborative filtering.
-Enhanced the frontend aesthetics and functionality, including adding like buttons and loading prompts on the search and discover pages, and fixing numerous bugs to improve user experience.
-- Xinyang Cai (cxinyang): Developed backend endpoints such as recordUserActivity, modifyWatchList, and search, along with their corresponding frontend implementations.
-Provided debugging support to team members and contributed to backend unit and integration testing.
-- Zhinuo Wang (zwang571): Implemented a "post" button for featured works, including functionalities for deleting posts and providing frontend user feedback.
-Enhanced user data connections to the user's sell list and added backend support functions like getSellingList to improve item retrieval efficiency.
-Also contributed to frontend testing.